 If you’re taking a walk a little way out of the village, make sure to check out the Chapel of Agios Nikolaos.

-This beautiful white church is built into the rocky cliffs facing out into the Aegean, its bell tower a triptych of bells built one atop the others in a pyramid formation.
+This beautiful white church is built into the rocky cliffs facing out into the Aegean, its bell tower a triptych of bells built in a pyramid formation.

 A Stark and Striking Environment